kromerm/adfdataflowdocs/data-flow-expression-samples.md

 ## Good for Alter Row:

-### true() in your alter row filter will allow all rows to match that condition.
-Good for Upsert.
+true() in your alter row filter will allow all rows to match that condition.
+Good for Upsert

+## Use byName() to access "hidden fields"

+When you are working in the ADF Data Flow UI, you can see the metadata as you construct your transformations.
+The metadata is based on the projection of the source plus the columns defined in transformations.
+However, in some instances you do not get the metadata due to schema drift, column patterns, or dynamic transfomrations like Pivot that create column names on the fly.
+In that case, you byName():

+`toString(byName('mynewcol'))`